codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 $database_name = $_ENV["PERSISTENT_STORAGE_DIR"] ."/books.db";
 ```

-In Code Capsules, the `PERSISTENT_STORAGE_DIR` environment variable will point to the data capsule.
+In Code Capsules, the `PERSISTENT_STORAGE_DIR` environment variable will point to the data capsule once the two capsules are bound together.

-Push all of your code up to a GitHub repository and ensure that Code Capsules is authorized to read that repository.
+Push all of your code changes up to your GitHub repository and ensure that Code Capsules is authorized to read that repository.
+You can reference this [deployment guide](https://codecapsules.io/docs/deployment/how-to-deploy-flask-docker-application-to-production/#link-to-github) to see how to do so in greater detail.

-Now create a new Docker Capsule and a Data Capsule in a single Space in Code Capsules.
-For the Data capsule choose "persistent storage".
+Now create a new Data Capsule and a Docker Capsule in a single Space in Code Capsules.
+For the Data capsule choose "A persistent storage mounted directly to your capsule".

 For the Docker capsule, choose your GitHub repository and enter `Dockerfile` for the Dockerfile location.
 In the configuration tab, set the Network port to "80" to match what Apache is running on, and bind the Docker capsule to the Data capsule.